mvaled/mvaled-github-io-sources/content/pages/01-about.rst

 :slug: about

-Hi, my name is Manuel Vázquez Acosta.
+Hi, my name is Manuel Vázquez

 I was 13 years old, when I first saw a computer, a MSX Basic computer that made me want to pursue a career related to computers.